 Humans cannot see the object represented by the image.
 Paintings encouraged by it cannot be said to meaningfully resemble it.

 The three photographs below have a rectilinear compositional format reminiscent of Richard Diebekorn's landscape-inspired Ocean Park paintings.

-The photograph to the left is of the interior of the sheep barn on The Ranch, a commune in north of San Francisco where friends of mine have lived and where my high school girlfriend raised her children and operated a day care program.
+The photograph to the left is of the interior of the sheep barn on The Ranch, a commune north of San Francisco, where friends of mine have lived and where my high school girlfriend raised her children and operated a day care program.

-The photograph has a rich textured surface revealing the character of the wood, ground, and sheered wool faintly visible in the background.
-The jumble of ordinary objects forecloses a sentimental or picturesque reading of the image.
+The photograph has a rich textured surface revealing the character of the wood, ground, and the sheared wool faintly visible in the background.
+The jumble of ordinary objects precludes a sentimental or picturesque reading of the image.

 When the proprietors of the Atomic Cafe retired, Bibi Hansen and Sean Carrillo rented the building and operated Cafe Troy there for a few years.
 They hosted an exhibition of my photographs.

 The SHOWYA 50 BUCKS building was demolished for parking.
 Troy was replaced by a Señor Fish restaurant.